Skill Sheet: What You Will Learn Here

 For example, we have often noticed that price takes support at a particular level, and demand is created as buyers become interested, and when there is resistance, the sellers become active, and there is supply pressure.

-Utility of trading patterns
+Use of chart patterns

 Eliminating emotions: This is the primary motive of chart patterns.
 Random and emotional traders are aplenty, who create demand and supply imbalances, resulting in price patterns.
 An experienced trader is quick to identify this and capitalise on the emotional mistakes of their less-experienced counterparts.

-Define rules: Traders can define a set of rules for each pattern, like when to enter or exit, what timeframe to trade in and how to determine to stop losses and trade accordingly.
+Define rules: Traders can define a set of rules for each chart pattern, like when to enter or exit, what timeframe to trade in and how to determine to stop losses and trade accordingly.
 This also helps eliminate randomness in trades.

 Classification of chart patterns